byronigoe/codex-blackboard/docs/Operations-Galaxy-Free.md

    well on the Galaxy free tier because your app will shut down when not in use.
 5. Create your app: `meteor deploy --free --mongo <something>.meteorapp.com --settings <path to settings file>`
 6. Disable default email notifications for application events.
-Go to your app's dashboard at `https://galaxy.meteor.com/app/<something>.meteorapp.com`, click the settings tab, and under Notifications, choose "Enable custom app notifications".
+Go to your app's dashboard at `https://galaxy.meteor.com/app/<something>.meteorapp.com` (the meteor command will print the URL), click the settings tab, and under Notifications, choose "Enable custom app notifications".
 Email Notifications should be disabled by default.
 Save the setting changes.
+7. Force your app to use SSL.
+Still on the settings tab from step 6, under the `Domains & Encryption` section, click on the table entry for your domain, which will expand it.
+Ensure the `Force SSL` box is checked.

 UPDATING YOUR APP
 =================